geremachek/arzhur/README.md

 # 🗡 arzhur

-`arzhur` is a simple program that implements one-line editing windows as a filter for text from stdin or command line arguments.
-It was originally intended as a companion program for `merlin` as a graphical supplement to line editing, although it could theoretically be applied usefully elsewhere.
+`arzhur` is a simple program that implements a interactive filter for the editing, execution and piping of arbitrary text.

-**Functionality:**
+**As a selection filter:**

-`arzhur` accepts text from either stdin or supplied arguments and will treat each argument or each line of input as a separate "window".
-Each window can be accessed and be edited independently via the tab pane at the bottom of the screen.
-At any time an individual window or the entire group can be returned to stdout and the program exited.
+`arzhur` can receive text from either stdin or supplied arguments and will treat each argument or each line of input as a separate "window".
+Each window may be edited and printed to stdout by itself or joined with the other lines.

+**Window management:**

+Windows can be selected with the `h` and `l` keys, created with `n`, and deleted (only the final window) with `d`.

+**Acme-style command execution:**

+`arzhur` implements a system for executing and piping text similar to that of `acme`.
+The `!` command functions as an equivalent to the middle click, executing the focused text as a command a creating a new window for its output. `<` replaces the executed text, or the contents of the marked window with output. `>` pipes the marked text, putting the output in a new window. `|` pipes and replaces at once.

 **Keybinds:**